hydro

 params Object

-sensor_reading (pH reading from the sensor), calibration_values (object with calibration values for slope and intercept).
+Contains: calibration_values (object with calibration values for slope and intercept).

 Author: